Jack Johnson vs. James J. Jeffries

 - There were rumors of a fix, and Nevada Governor Denver Dickerson demanded an assurance from Rickard that the fight be fair, not fixed.

-- Boxing historian Bert Sugar wrote: "When the fight moved from California to Nevada, the 'arrangement' that Jeffries would win was called off.
+- Noted storyteller Bert Sugar wrote: "When the fight moved from California to Nevada, the 'arrangement' that Jeffries would win was called off.
 Johnson had sent him word that he was no longer bound by the secret prefight agreement to 'go in the tank.'
 Now it was 'best man wins,' and Jeff knew before he entered the ring that Johnson was that best man."
+[There is no hard evidence to support this tale.]

 - Ed (Gunboat) Smith, who boxed an exhibition with Johnson in 1909, told author Peter Heller, "Jeffries didn't think he could win on the level.
 He thought it was all fixed."
 Smith said Johnson informed Jeffries the night before the fight that he wasn't going to take a dive, and Jeffries "didn't sleep all night."